JoshuaGraham14/Azure-Serverless-Workflow/README.md

 ## Overview
 This project demonstrates a serverless architecture using Azure Functions to scrape BBC News articles, perform sentiment analysis, and store results in Azure Blob Storage.
 Additionally, it includes a scalability testing function for generating mock articles.

+A video demonstration of my video can be watched here: https://www.youtube.com/watch?v=8q8Pe3FfKrc

 ---

 ## Architecture